 Online gambling, including mobile sports betting, online casinos, and online poker, are illegal in Arkansas.
 However, fantasy sports and daily fantasy sports are allowed.
 State and interstate lotteries such as Mega Millions and Powerball are also permitted.
 As more states permit online gaming we will see whether Arkansas follows suit, but for now it’s on the “No” list.

 Charity gaming involving raffles, bingo, or games of chance are legal provided they are licensed by the Arkansas Department of Finance and Administration.

 We’ll keep you updated as Arkansas continues to modernize its State Constitution to authorize and regulate different forms of gambling.
-Undoubtedly, this will help Arkansas avoid losing much-needed tax revenue to neighboring states that target players from ‘The Natural State.’
+Undoubtedly, this will help Arkansas avoid losing much-needed tax revenue to neighboring states that target players from ‘The Natural State’ with online poker offers and more.
 Also, an authorized and regulated gambling industry is the best form of player protection that we can think of.

-You may want to visit us once in a while for the latest state gambling developments and our list of recommended online casinos and bonuses.
+You may want to visit us once in a while for the latest online gambling developments across the USA, and our list of recommended online casinos and bonuses.